 You may also email him at

 Fr.
-Ignatius Warren of Wichita, KS, will be with us Sunday, February 28, 2021, and lead us for Orthros at 8:50 a.m., followed by 10 a.m.
-Divine Liturgy with Holy Communion.
+Ignatius Warren of Wichita, KS, will be with us Palm Sunday, April 25, 2021, to serve Orthros at 9 a.m., followed by 10 a.m.
+Divine Liturgy.
 Social distancing of individuals and family groups.
-Masks are encouraged.
+Masks are welcome.

 Saturdays at 5:30 p.m., our weekly Readers Vespers service (not led by a priest) with John Nicholas is in our small chapel.